notpoiu/RBXL-HTML-Parser/README.md

 See `./doc/sample.lua`

 ## License
-**I did not write the code in this library**, I've just made modifications necessary for the library to function in Roblox.
+**I did not write most of the code in this library**, I've just made modifications necessary for the library to function in Roblox, as well as add the link finding methods.

 This library complies with the license of the original project it was forked from, [Lua-HtmlParser](https://github.com/msva/lua-htmlparser).
-This project is also licensed under LGPL+; see `./doc/LICENSE`
+This project is also licensed under LGPL+; see `./LICENSE`